Glyphack/Glyphack/content/blog/huec/index.md

 That's it.
 You can read and parse the alarm.

 Can we create any alarm we like now?
-No, I tried this, the problem is that the magic bytes seem to have a special meaning.
-When I took this same message and just tried to create random alarms by substituting my timestamp and name the lamp was not creating the alarm.
+When I took this same message and just tried to create an alarm by substituting my timestamp and name the lamp was not creating the alarm.

 So I checked what the app sends to the lamp to create an alarm: